turingschool/curriculum/source/projects/contact_manager.markdown

 All your tests should pass.

-If they do, use `git add .` to add all current changes to your repository and commit them with a short and descriptive message like `git commit -m "Generate Person model"`
+This is a great time to add and commit your changes.

+{% terminal %}
+$ git add .
+$ git commit -m "Generated Person model"
+{% endterminal %}

 Open your browser to `http://localhost:8080/people` and try creating a few sample people.